Do More Goals

 Beeminder needs to know how much you did that day toward your goal.
 Behind the scenes, it adds up all your datapoints to show you how much you've done since starting the goal.

-Let's say I have a goal to read more books, and I commit to 100 pages per week.
+Let's say I have a goal to read more books, and I commit to 100 pages per week (100/7 per day).
 I read 20 pages today, I submit a 20 to my graph.
 Tomorrow, when I read 30 pages, I'll submit 30 to my graph.
 The next day, I only read 5, so I submit a 5.
 And so on.

-After those three points have been submitted, the graph will look like this:
+As the points are submitted, the graph will change something like this:

 I'm above my bright red line — doing better than my goal rate!
 Cool.
 And Beeminder's keeping a running total of all my progress for me which I can view in the "Statistics" tab, so I know I've read 55 total pages since starting my goal.